DevOpsMina/react-online-ladies-shop/README.md

 🛠️ Deployment (CI/CD)
-Automatic deployment is set up via GitHub Actions on push to the sandeep branch.
+Automatic deployment is set up via GitHub Actions on push to the main branch.

 Ensure the following secrets are configured in your GitHub repository: